mkeller3/FastGeospatial/README.md

 ### Description
 Aggregate a table of points into a table of polygons to determine how points are in each polygon.

+Example: Determine how many zip centroids are within each US State.

 ### Example Input
 ```json
 {